 In 1999, “Transcending Boundaries”, a conference to celebrate contemporary women

 in the visual and perfoming arts was held at Evergreen State College.
-Betsy Sabin was the keynote speaker.
+Betsy Damon was the keynote speaker.

 Now & Then